The Beauty of Breastfeeding

 In addition to breast milk being chock full of nutrients, it also contains all sorts of things from mom’s body like white blood cells, digestive enzymes, antibodies and hormones.
 These help develop the baby’s immune system so they can better fight off viruses and bacteria.
 Because of this, breastfeeding decreases the risk of ear infections and diarrhea, and also lowers the risk of asthma and allergies developing later.

 Breastfeeding is also great for mom.
-The number one benefit in my book is that is helps with weight loss.
+Many moms love that it can help with weight loss.
 Calories are being sucked right out of you- literally!
 How awesome is that?
-It can also decrease the risk of breast and ovarian cancer and possibly osteoporosis.
+It can also decrease the risk of breast and ovarian cancer, diabetes and possibly osteoporosis.